 There are two main avenues you can explore when you hope to kick a Xanax habit.
 The first involves over-the-counter (OTC) replacement medications.
 The second involves lifestyle choices.
 We will explore these options in detail and help you understand what might be right for you.

-A Brief History of Xanax Abuse and OTC Replacements
+A Brief History of Xanax Abuse

 It’s no secret that modern life is stressful.
 In fact, in the 2017 Stress in America poll conducted by the American Psychological Association, researchers found that average stress levels hovered at 4.8 on a scale of 1 to 10.
 In addition, about half of all people surveyed reported lying awake at night due to stress.
 A third of adults reported feelings of anxiety or nervousness.